sayrgyiwoody/sayrgyiwoody/README.md

 - 🌱 I’m currently learning **Object Oriented Programming in Java**

 - ☁️ I've keen interest in Software Engineering .
-So,I'm learning SE at **UCSY**
+So, I'm learning SE major at **UCSY**

 - 💬 Ask me about **Web Development , DBMS or Java**